Trip.com Group Limited (TCOM) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., March 24, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Trip.com Group Limited ("Trip.com" or the "Company") (NASDAQ: TCOM).
+LOS ANGELES, March 25, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Trip.com Group Limited ("Trip.com" or the "Company") (NASDAQ: TCOM) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN TRIP.COM GROUP LIMITED (TCOM), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 11, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN TRIP.COM GROUP LIMITED (TCOM), CLICK HERE BEFORE MAY 11, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?